fbpx

 Security Center

 Fraud is an issue that affects everyone, and CVF Credit Union is here to help you fight back.
-During International Fraud Awareness Week (November 17-23), we’re launching our Protect Your Pocket campaign to educate our members on how to spot, prevent, and respond to fraud.
+During International Fraud Awareness Week, we launched our Protect Your Pocket campaign to educate our members on how to spot, prevent, and respond to fraud.

 Fraud can happen to anyone, but with the right tools and knowledge, you can stay one step ahead.
 Our Stop, Connect, Validate protocol is designed to guide you in making secure financial decisions and avoid common scams.